Your LinkedIn summary section is one of the first places recruiters and employers look on your profile.

 That phrase is a great way to show that you care about what you do and enjoy your work, which is something employers care a lot about when they decide who to hire!

 This is an example of a shorter LinkedIn summary.
-You don’t NEED to have a massive summary section.
+You don’t NEED to have a massive summary section as a job seeker.

-However, even in this one small paragraph, this summary does a good job of including multiple hard skills/keywords like HTML, CSS, etc.
+With just two small paragraphs, this summary does a good job of including multiple hard skills/keywords like HTML, CSS, etc.

 This is another LinkedIn summary example that uses unique formatting to grab the reader’s attention.